ronaldkonjer/java-design-patterns/01.Documentation/PatternDefinitions.md

 > In software engineering, the template method pattern is a behavioral design pattern that defines the program skeleton of an algorithm in an operation, deferring some steps to subclasses.
 It lets one redefine certain steps of an algorithm without changing the algorithm's structure.

 ### Template Method - definition
+> Define the skeleton of an algorithm in an operation deferring some steps to subclasses.
+Template Method lets subclasses redefine certain steps of an algorithm withou changing the algorithm's structure.

 # Interpreter
 ---